 For example, announce that you’ve lost your keys, and Siri will use the Tile app to locate them.
 Or say, “I’m heading home,” and Siri might load your Maps app and your favorite podcast.

 You can basically teach Siri to carry out a bunch of different actions triggered by custom commands.
 Once set up, they will work on your Apple Watch, HomePod and so on.

 For Apple CarPlay users who don’t dig Apple Maps, iOS 12 brings support for third-party navigation services such as Google Maps and Waze.
-It’s not available in the current version, but it’s nice to see more apps making their way to CarPlay.
+It’s nice to see more apps making their way to CarPlay.